senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

       senzing/senzing-api-server
     ```

-1. To view Senzing API server, see [View Senzing API Server](#view-senzing-api-server)

-### Install senzing-entity-search-web-app Helm chart

-The Senzing Entity Search WebApp is a light-weight WebApp demonstrating Senzing search capabilities.

-1. Wait for previous pods to run.
+1. Wait for pods to run.
    Example:

     ```console